Skip to content

 ISA, ISO/IEC, NIST, PROV-O, RAiD.

 • ISA-95.
-Manufacturing operations hierarchy: Enterprise / Site / Area / Unit / Assembly / Device.
-Used for the Asset model.
+Manufacturing operations hierarchy: Enterprise / Site / Area / Unit / Component / Device.
+CORA draws the three equipment tiers (Unit / Component / Device) from it for Asset.tier; the upper levels (institution / site / area) are facility-envelope scope owned by the Federation Facility aggregate, not Asset tiers.

 • ISO/IEC 42001 + NIST AI RMF.
 AI governance frameworks.
 Inform Decision and Strategy BCs.